Policy & Procedures

 The fee for replacing a missing or lost card is $30.
 If the card has expired or no longer works due to normal wear and tear it can be turned in and replaced at no charge.
 (Please note that an expired or damaged card must be turned in for the fee to be waived).
 If for any other reason a campus ID card needs to be replaced, there is a $30.00 non-refundable replacement fee payable by Domer Dollars, credit/debit card, or by charging your student account (students only).

 A cardholder can obtain a replacement campus ID card from the Campus Card Office during normal office hours (Monday through Friday).
-The process of having a new card printed permanently de-activates the most recently issued card.
+The process of having a new card printed permanently de-activates the previously issued card.
 The Campus Card Office staff will dispose of any invalid campus ID cards.Temporary residence hall access cards are available from Notre Dame Security Police (NDSP) during off hours and weekends.